HypeCheck

 MODEST

-"Promotes enhanced physical endurance, power output, and increased work capacity of muscles" Supported
+"Promotes enhanced physical endurance, power output, and increased work capacity" Supported

 Based on: Creatine Monohydrate